-In the United States 35,000 cases of oral cancer are diagnosed every year.
-World-wide that number jumps to over 480,000 cases.
-Oral cancer accounts for 2.9% of all cancers in the United States and claims the lives of 9,750 people yearly.
-Early detection of oral cancer is key to treating and surviving it.
-If diagnosed and treated early, the 5-year survival rate is 80-90%.
+In 2021, about 54,000 new cases of oral cancer have been diagnosed in the United States.
+World-wide that number jumps to over 450,000 cases each year.
+Oral cancer accounts for roughly 3% of all cancers in the United States, and claims the lives of 10,850 people yearly.
+Early detection of oral cancer is key to treating and surviving it, and if diagnosed and treated early, the 5-year survival rate is 66%.

 Preventing oral cancer is as simple as knowing your risk factors.
 Cessation of tobacco use and minimizing alcohol consumption are two ways to help lower your risk.
 Otherwise, making sure you go in for your routine visits so your doctor can monitor any changes in your mouth will help with any kind of early detection.
 It is also worth noting that if you have had oral cancer before, you may be more likely to develop it again.
 So make sure you are getting in regularly to see your oral health professionals.